git-commit-graph(1) — Linux manual page

 With the --stdin-packs option, generate the new commit graph

-graph by walking commits starting at the commits specified in
+by walking commits starting at the commits specified in stdin

-stdin as a list of OIDs in hex, one OID per line.
-OIDs that
+as a list of OIDs in hex, one OID per line.
+OIDs that resolve

-resolve to non-commits (either directly, or by peeling tags)
+to non-commits (either directly, or by peeling tags) are

-are silently ignored.
-OIDs that are malformed, or do not
+silently ignored.
+OIDs that are malformed, or do not exist

-exist generate an error.
-(Cannot be combined with
+generate an error.
+(Cannot be combined with --stdin-packs or

 With the --reachable option, generate the new commit graph by

-information about the paths changed between a commit and its
+about the paths changed between a commit and its first parent.

-first parent.
-This operation can take a while on large
+This operation can take a while on large repositories.
+It

-will automatically assume that this option was intended.
-Use
+that this option was intended.
+Use --no-changed-paths to stop

 With the --max-new-filters=<n> option, generate at most n new